Small Business Retirement Plans in Savannah, GA

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Choose a provider that offers a range of investment options, management assistance, and staff training.
+• Choose a Plan Provider: Select a provider that offers multiple investment opportunities, administrative support, and employee learning resources.

 Individual 401(k)

-This plan, also known as a Individual 401(k), is designed to provide the same benefits as a business 401(k), but specifically for individuals who are self-employed, or whose only employee is their spouse.
+This plan, also known as a Solo 401(k), is designed to provide the same benefits as a traditional 401(k), but specifically for individuals who are sole proprietors, or whose only employee is their spouse.
 Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to one-fourth of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
 Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and reduced fees.
+• Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
+Seek out providers with a range of investment options and reduced fees.

 • Compliance and Reporting: If your plan assets exceed $two hundred fifty thousand dollars, you must file IRS Form 5500 annually.
 Develop a meticulous record system of all contributions and transactions.